Roofing dumpster rental in Pensacola

 Asphalt Shingle Weight and Tonnage Planning

 The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-For a 25-square tear-off you’re looking at three to five tons before underlayment, which is why a roofing dumpster routes on a hooklift truck with a lower side wall to keep the weight inside the weight limit on one pickup.
-How does that translate to a 10-yard container?
+A 25-square tear-off lands between three and five tons before underlayment is added — that's how the hooklift truck routes full loads without busting the weight limit on a single pickup.
+Roofing dumpsters use lower side walls than general construction cans so the tonnage stays inside the haul-out cap.
+How does that translate to a 10-yard?

 Driveway Placement for Roofing Crew Workflow